SoftwareQuTech/qoala-mlir/docs/mlir-cmake.md

 need to generate the pass code form tablegen before compiling the implementation.

-### Convertion passes
+### Conversion passes

 Converting one dialect into another (lowering) is implemented using MLIR passes.
-Being ths said, you can follow the same section above to implement your conversion pass.
+This being said, you can follow the same section above to implement your conversion pass.